Welcome to today's edition of the Rush 24-7 podcast.

 I'm going to be releasing information about a robbery that occurred on August 9th, immediately preceding the altercation and shooting death of Michael Brown.

-What we're making available today are the dispatch records and the video footage of a robbery A strong arm robbery with use of force that occurred at a local convenience mart.
+What we're making available today are the dispatch records and the video footage of a robbery, a strong arm robbery with use of force that occurred at a local convenience mart.

-I cannot discuss the uh investigation about the attempted apprehension of the suspect in that strong arm robbery.
+I cannot discuss the investigation about the attempted apprehension of the suspect in that strong arm robbery.

-What's this video footage of a robbery?
+Video footage of a robbery?

 Use of force?